Unit Averaging for Heterogeneous Panels: Methodology

+Three comments are in order before we proceed.
+First, the names of the approaches come from the frameworks used to study their properties.
+The fixed-$N$ estimator is studied in a setting where the number of units $\bar{N}$ is held finite and fixed, regardless of whether $\bar{N}$ is small or large in practical terms.
+In contrast, the large-$N$ estimator is studied in a framework where the size of the restricted set grows without bound.

+Second, using the large-$N$ estimator requires choosing the set of unrestricted units.
+In principle, this set may be chosen arbitrarily, with weights \eqref{equation:largeNweights} adapting to the choice.
+However, larger reductions in bias are possible if the unrestricted set contains units with $\mu(\btheta_i)$ similar to $\mu(\btheta_1)$.
+For example, when dealing with country-level, this similarity may be established by using previous country-level studies focusing on the parameter of interest or related parameters.
+We explore several ways of specifying this set in sections \ref{section:simulation}-\ref{section:empirical}.

-Second, the fixed- and large-$N$ LA-MSE estimators have the appealing property of being applicable both when the amount of time series information in the panel is moderate or large.
+Last, the fixed- and large-$N$ LA-MSE estimators have the appealing property of being applicable both when the amount of time series information in the panel is moderate or large.
 When the amount of time series information is moderate, the LA-MSE approximates the infeasible population problem of minimizing the MSE, along with uncertainty about individual parameters (see the discussion following theorem \ref{theorem:randomWeights:fixed}).
-When the amount of time series information is large, the bias term in the MSE dominates, and the unit averaging estimator based on the minimum MSE weights converges to the individual estimator $\mu(\hat{\btheta}_1)$.
+When the amount of time series information is large, the bias term in the MSE dominates.
+Then the unit averaging estimator based on the minimum MSE weights converges to the individual estimator $\mu(\hat{\btheta}_1)$, if the coefficients $\btheta_i$ are continuously distributed (see remark \ref{remark:large_t} in the next section).

+\begin{remark}[Practical criterion for a moderate-$T$ setting] In practice, the small-, moderate- and large-$T$ settings may be differentiated using the following heuristic criterion.
+If the realized $t$-statistic(s) of the individual-specific estimates is between 1 and 5, the setting is a moderate-$T$ one.
+Larger $t$-statistics signal a large-$T$ setting.
+If the $t$-statistics are smaller than 1 or the individual estimators cannot be computed, the setting is a small-$T$ one. \end{remark}

+\begin{remark}[Non-MSE criteria] The quality of the estimator may also be measured using notions of risk different from the MSE.
+In the Online Appendix, we extend the analysis of the paper to risks of the form $R_l(\mu(\btheta_1), \hat{\mu}(\bw_N)) = \E\left[l(\mu(\btheta_1), \hat{\mu}(\bw_N)) \right]$, where $l$ is some loss function.
+If $l$ is a strictly convex smooth function, we show that $R_l$ behaves essentially like the MSE.
+Weights \eqref{equation:fixedNweights} and \eqref{equation:largeNweights} are feasible minimum risk weights for $R_l$.
+In contrast, if $l$ is the absolute loss, the local approximation to $R_l$ (the mean absolute deviation in this case) is different from LA-MSE.
+However, optimal weights may be obtained similarly. \end{remark}